 - Osteoarthritis.

-However your hand was injured, if you believe the accident was somebody else’s fault, call us today to find out whether you could be entitled to compensation.
+However your hand was injured, if you believe the accident was someone else’s fault, call us today to find out whether you could be entitled to compensation.

 The idea of any settlement paid in a hand injury claim is to help you to recover physically (and mentally) as much as possible.
 It should also restore you to the position you were in financially before the accident.
 As such, a payout should cover your pain and suffering (general damages) and any costs you have incurred because of your injured hand (special damages).
 In general, a settlement could include compensation to cover: